 - The ability to expose data down to the ad level for vendors that allow us to pull data at that level (note that Facebook data is only captured at the campaign level)

-In the top section you’ll find key metrics output at both WTD and MTD time intervals, including:
+In the top section you’ll find week-to-date and month-to-date key metrics, including:

 - Total Spend, CPA, CPO, and ROAS